oligriffiths/oligriffiths.github.io/broccolijs/02-funneling-files.md

 option to all plugins.

 Finally, we return the node as the module export, and Broccoli handles all the rest.

+Note: You may see examples that use `new funnel()` as a way to create an instance of a plugin, however this is a practice that the Broccoli.js team are trying to move away from, with the intention being that Broccoli is like a functional programming language, where the input of one function is the output of another, to build up a "tree" structure.
+Calling plugins as functions conceptually fits better with the way Broccoli is architectured, and this will become the defacto way of building pipelines in the future.

 Running `yarn build` won't really produce any different output, as we only have one file right now, so let's try adding some more files in the next step.